gallowayevan/workforceblog/source/_posts/psychologists_by_age_sex.md

 ---
 template: post.html
-title: Psychologists by Age and Sex
+title: North Carolina Psychologists by Age and Sex
-date: 2019-02-26
+date: 2019-02-26T00:00:00.000Z
-author: 'Evan Galloway'
+author: Evan Galloway
 hide: true
 permalink: /psychologists_by_age_sex
+teaserText: >-
-teaserText: A quarter of psychologists are 65 or older, but a large and mostly female cohort are earlier in their careers.
+  A quarter of psychologists are 65 or older, but a large and mostly female cohort are earlier in their careers.
 teaserImage: /images/posts/psychologists_by_age_sex_2017.png
 keywords: 'psychologists, age, sex, population pyramid'
 mainClass: content